t7pumi01/bci_project/README.md

 OpenAPI documents (made with Stoplight & Postman) can be found from folder "models", and also from file "bci project Miina.postman_collection.json" (latter is not as comprehensive as the one's in /models/)

 Project is running on: https://bci-miina-project.herokuapp.com/

+I did not do the Mocha tests (only tried them out) or any real validations for request bodys.